The Graduate Studies Select (GSS) Program is currently comprised of the following degree awards.

 Graduate Certificate of Studies (CSTUD) requires the successful completion of 24 units of graduate courses chosen from the graduate classifications of Transitional, Advanced and Specialist.

 Graduate Diploma of Studies (DSTUD) is an exit qualification only.
-It provides a flexible option for ANU students who require an early exit point from a single or double Masters degree.
+It provides a flexible option for students who require an early exit point from the Master of Studies.
 The Graduate Diploma of Studies requires the successful completion of 48 units of graduate courses and meet other program requirements.

 GSS is a university-wide suite of programs.
 Although it is administered by the College of Arts and Social Sciences (CASS), you can study postgraduate courses offered by most of the ANU Colleges and do not need to take any CASS courses.